What is ISO 20022?

 Where can I find the Payments Canada’s ISO 20022 messages?

-Payments Canada messages for ISO-enabled AFT messages can be found in the ISO 20022 Resource Centre.
-ISO 20022 messages for EDI and LVTS payments are also available for information.
+Payments Canada messages for ISO 20022 enabled AFT messages can be found in the ISO 20022 Resource Centre.
+ISO 20022 messages for corporate-to-bank and bank-to-corporate flows are also available for information.

 Which ISO 20022 messages have been defined within Payments Canada’s portfolio?